jessnjerome/adam-blog/_posts/2017-08-04-directions.markdown

 ## By car

-If you plan to arrive by car, please be aware that unfortunately parking near the Bodliean is rather limited.
+If you plan to arrive by car, please be aware that unfortunately parking near the Bodleian is rather limited.
 If you're not staying over in Oxford, we have a few car parking spaces reserved at the Perch, so we'd advise driving there before the ceremony and getting a taxi to the Bodleian from there, so that you can drive home directly from the Perch after the reception.